|Tom Van Dusen

-March 10-12.
-It’s one of the longest continuous records in Canada of farmers organizing for farmers, other rural residents
+March 8-10.
+It’s one of the longest continuous records in Canada of farmers organizing for farmers, other rural residents and

-and businesspeople, an annual display of goods and services useful - often indispensable - to them in the coming year.
+businesspeople, an annual display of goods and services useful to them in the coming year.

 beside the Ottawa International Airport.
 Directors of the Ottawa Valley Seed Growers Association (OVSGA), sponsors of the

-Farm Show, President John Roosendaal, Secretary-Treasurer Arlene Ross, and myself, look forward to seeing you at the
+Farm Show, President Cecil Cass, Secretary-Treasurer Arlene Ross, and myself, look forward to seeing you at the show.

 Honour, booth 1231.
-The official opening, seed growers awards, pedigreed seed sale, 4-H 100th anniversary display, quilt show,
+The official opening, seed growers awards, Pedigreed Seed Sale, 4-H displays, quilt show, antiques and a

-antiques presented by the Vintage Iron and Traditions club, Agriculture More Than Ever display, live broadcasting by Valley
+collector toy tractor sale presented by the Vintage Iron and Traditions club, Agriculture More Than Ever display, live

-And don’t miss this year’s show artist Joan Hopkins, chainsaw carver Josh Dagg, guess-the-weight contest featuring a
+And don’t miss this year’s featured painting, chainsaw carver Josh Dagg back by popular demand, guess-the-weight contest

 Kids Under 12